pdf-association/pdf-issues/docs/32000-2-2020/clause10.md

     <td>
       <p>
       (<i>Optional</i>) A transfer function, which overrides the current transfer function in the graphics state for the same component.
-      <del onMouseEnter="mouseEnter(this)" data-issue="310">The name <i>Identity</i> may be used to specify the identity function (see 10.5, "Transfer functions").</del>
+      <del onMouseEnter="mouseEnter(this)" data-issue="310" data-iso="approved">The name <i>Identity</i> may be used to specify the identity function (see 10.5, "Transfer functions").</del>
-      <ins onMouseEnter="mouseEnter(this)" data-issue="310">This entry shall be present if the dictionary is a component of a Type 5 halftone (see 10.6.5.6, "Type 5 halftones") and represents either a nonprimary or nonstandard primary colour component (see 10.5, "Transfer functions").
+      <ins onMouseEnter="mouseEnter(this)" data-issue="310" data-iso="approved">This entry shall be present if the dictionary is a component of a Type 5 halftone (see 10.6.5.6, "Type 5 halftones") and represents either a nonprimary or nonstandard primary colour component (see 10.5, "Transfer functions").
 The name <i>Identity</i> may be used to specify the identity function.</ins>
       </p>
       <p class="hangingindent">
         NOTE PDF versions to 1.7 required that this entry be present if the dictionary is a component of a Type 5 halftone (see 10.6.5.6, "Type 5 halftones") and represents either a non-primary or non-standard primary colour component.